-The DUDSG apply to projects located within the Downtown Urban Design District (DUDD) (see map on page 5).
+The DUDSG apply to projects located within the Downtown Urban Design District (DUDD) (see map on page 9).
 The intent of the standards and guidelines is to encourage the highest level of design quality and provide the flexibility necessary to respond to existing site conditions.
 The DUDSG are intended to be clear, concise, and user-friendly.
 The development review process is meant to be predictable, flexible, and to facilitate the timely approval of conforming projects.

+The DUDGS represent supplemental requirements to base zoning as outlined in this document.
 Whenever there appears to be a conflict between the DUDSG and the other sections of the Zoning Ordinance, the requirements specifically set forth in this document shall prevail.